Gain Medical Work Experience in the UK’s Capital City – World Famous for Healthcare and Medical Schools.

 • Covering the medicine personal statement, UCAT, as well as that all-important med school interview, you’ll finish today armed with everything you need to make a successful application to med school.

-• We’ll also cover how to use the practical experience you’ll gain for the rest of the week to best affect your applications.
+• We’ll also cover how to use the practical experience you’ll gain for the rest of the week to best affect your applications to med school.

 Tuesday: